rovaughn/platform-docs/platform/manual/api-console/index.rst

 .. _api_explorer:

-Hasura API Console
+Hasura API console
 ==================

 .. image:: ../../../img/platform/manual/api-console/console-screenshot.png

-The Hasura API console is an easy-to-use UI that lets you explore the Data, Auth, Filestore and Notify Hasura APIs on a cluster and also lets you manage the data & configuration of these microservices.
+The Hasura API console is an easy-to-use UI that lets you explore the data, auth, filestore and notify Hasura APIs on a cluster and also lets you manage the data & configuration of these microservices.

 To open the API console, ``cd`` into the project directory and run: